-The Company is a franchisee of Dale Carnegie Associates in India and offers the training programs and courses through its trained and certified faculty.
+The Company is a franchisee of Dale Carnegie Associates in India and offers training programs and courses through its trained and certified faculty.

-II.
+- II.
 INFORMATION ABOUT THE APPOINTEE:

-(1) Background details:
+- Background details:

-i.
-Ms. Pallavi Jha
+- 1. Ms. Pallavi Jha

-Chairperson & Managing Director

-Dale Carnegie Training India
+Chairperson & Managing Director Dale Carnegie Training India Walchand PeopleFirst Ltd